\emph{Ab initio} study of (100) diamond surface spins: Results

 In our proposed model, the surface spin defect is located three atomic layers beneath the (100) diamond.
-Because the DB defect is very close the surface and the step edge is a chemically reactive site~\cite{manelli_water_2010}, the local surroundings might have the ability of altering the physical properties or structural stability of the surface DB defect.
+Because the sp$^3$ DB defect is very close the surface and the step edge is a chemically reactive site~\cite{manelli_water_2010}, the local surroundings might alter the physical properties or structural stability of the surface DB defect.
 Therefore we consider three models, depicting different terminators around the step edge sites.
 In these models, all C(*) atoms are saturated with OH and the total spin of these systems is $S=1/2$.
-As shown in Fig.~\ref{Fig2}(a), (1) O/H/H model, one oxygen is located on the step bridge site and two trench carbon atoms are saturated by hydrogen atoms; (2) O/OH/OH model, one oxygen is located on the step bridge site and two trench carbon atoms are saturated by hydroxyl radicals; (3) OH/OH model, two trench carbon atoms are saturated by hydroxyl radicals.
-Before studying the temperature influence for OH desorption, it is important to have a detailed picture of the electronic properties of these surface spin defect models.
+As shown in Fig.~\ref{fig:termination}(a), (1) O/H/H model, one oxygen is located on the step bridge site and two trench carbon atoms are saturated by hydrogen atoms; (2) O/OH/OH model, one oxygen is located on the step bridge site and two trench carbon atoms are saturated by hydroxyl radicals; (3) OH/OH model, two trench carbon atoms are saturated by hydroxyl radicals.
+Before studying the temperature-dependent OH desorption, it is important to have a detailed picture of the electronic properties of these surface spin defect models.
+The HSE results of O/H/H model before and after OH desorption are shown in Fig.~\ref{fig:termination}(b).
+The filled(empty) $sp^3$ DB levels are located at around the position of 0.30(3.3)~eV above valence band maximum ($E_{\mathrm{VBM}}$).
+After OH desorption, DB states are passivated and only some surface states remain in the bandgap at the position of about 0.7~eV below conduction band minimum (CBM) which are surface C-H and C-OH image states~\cite{kaviani_proper_2014}.
+The calculated energy levels of these three models are shown in Fig.~\ref{fig:termination}(c).
+The occupied DB states of these three models are at $E_{\mathrm{VBM}} + 0.31$, $+0.23$, $+0.38$~eV, respectively, whereas the empty level scatters around $E_{\mathrm{VBM}}+3.3\pm0.1$~eV.
+As can be seen the adjacent terminators make relatively minor changes to the energy level of $sp^3$ DB states.
+We note that the absolute values of these levels are subject of supercell size effect and they shift down by about 0.17~eV.
+The calculated donor and acceptor levels are at $E_{\text{VBM}}+0.42~\mathrm{eV}$ and $E_{\text{VBM}}+3.11~\mathrm{eV}$, respectively.